 Top tip: Reduce needle marks by inserting your needle diagonally when finishing/smoothing the top layer.
-Rolling the body part in your hands (before attaching) is the fastest and most efficient way of smoothing your piece; your hands are just as important a tool as your needle!
+Rolling the body part in your hands (before attaching) is a fast and efficient way of smoothing your piece – your hands are just as important a tool as your needle!

-40 triangle is ideal for much finer detail: Bends more easily so don’t be heavy handed with it.
+40 TRIANGULAR NEEDLE is ideal for much finer detail: Bends more easily so don’t be heavy handed with it.

-I use this when I am finishing delicate eye and nose detail.
-Especially if the head is quite soft and I don’t want to distort the lovely shape I have made.
+I use this when I am finishing delicate eye and nose detail, especially if the head is quite soft and I don’t want to distort the lovely shape I have made.
 It is also great for reducing needle marks on the top layer.
 You will notice that this needle is thinner, bends more easily than the 36/38 and is much more prone to breakage if bent too much.
-Top tip: Be careful when using it around a wire armature to avoid breakage

-It took me a while to get used to this one as I was expecting something more dramatic.
-However, now I have used it for a while I just love subtle effect it gives to, an otherwise, smooth finish.
-It all depends what wool you are using but I used mine recently to rough up the top of my moon gazing hares head to add character and dimension.
-I think it worked really well… The wool is natural Grey Jacob and you will find it in a lot of my kits; one of my favourite wool’s to needle felt with.
+I just love subtle and dramatic effects you can create with a reverse felting needle.
+It all depends what wool you are using but I used mine recently to rough up the top of my moon gazing hare’s head to add character and dimension.
+I think it worked really well… The wool is natural Grey Jacob and you will find it in a lot of my kits; one of my favourite wools to needle felt with.
 I also include it in my Flamingo needle felting kit to ‘fluff’ up the body and base of the neck.
 Also great for use on 3 dimensional cats and dogs.
-Edit: I have recently been using a size 32 reverse needle and the results are more dramatic.
-It proved excellent for pulling through the Romanov wool on a recent pig I made.

 None of the following are necessary but I use them all the time for certain projects and they really help speed up the felting process.
 Especially useful if you are now a needle felting addict (you know who you are…) and unofficial member of the Lincolnshire Fenn Crafts NFA group, ‘Needle Felters Anonymous’.
 Hmm, I’m thinking T-shirts and badges…